acozz/QMPCoverArtVis/README.md

 # QMPCoverArtVis
 Visualization plug-in for the defunct Quintessential Media Player.
 It was written for Windows XP with the last release (version 2.971) on October 21st, 2004.

+## Compilation and Linking
-Compilers have become better and more stringent, so this project does not compile in its current state.
+Compilers have become better and more stringent, so this project does not compile in its current state when targeting modern Windows.
+The solution has been set up to target the Windows XP Platform Toolset (Visual Studio 2017 - Windows XP (v141_xp)) using Visual Studio 2019.
+MFC support is also required (for resources).

+In addition, conformance mode (/permissive-) was turned off to allow the Windows XP API to compile.
+These dependencies are linked: gdiplus.lib, wininet.lib, Comctl32.lib

+See https://web.archive.org/web/20210315184252/https://docs.microsoft.com/en-us/cpp/build/configuring-programs-for-windows-xp?view=msvc-160 for information on targeting Windows XP.

+This support for Windows XP is deprecated, so it may not be possible to compile in the future without many changes.

-# Original Description
+## Original Description
 https://web.archive.org/web/20160307221351/http://quinnware.com/list_plugins.php?plugin=19

 ![QMPCoverArtVis example](https://web.archive.org/web/20150428075727im_/http://www.quinnware.com/img/plugin_screens/CoverArtVis.jpg)

 This plugin allows one to load cover art image files to the vis window (created with cover art in mind but any picture file will work)!